Ajowan – Trachyspermum copticum

 Cardamom – Elletaria cardamomum

 Eases coughs, congestion, chills and warms the body.
 Mix one drop into a spoon of honey and add to warm milk for nausea and gas.
 Otherwise, avoid internal use.

 An absolute, made from the flowers.
 Used mainly for perfumery.
 May cause skin irritation.
 Do not take internally.

 Use in small amounts in skin creams.
 It is thought to have skin regenerating qualities.
 It may improve the tone and elasticity of the skin.
 Very healing to many skin conditions.
 This oil smells very carroty, so careful when blending.
 Avoid in pregnancy.

 The main use of this oil is an insect repellent- just careful about what felines are attracted!
 Do not take internally.
 Avoid in pregnancy.
 Do not use on babies or infants.

 Thought by some to be good for soothing nervous tension.
 Used on mature, damaged, and oily skin May help with dermatitis, hair loss, and cellulite.
 Reduces spider veins and scars.
 May irritate skin.
 Avoid in pregnancy and with babies.
 Do not use internally.

 Cedar Himalayan – Cedrus deodora

-In a massage blend, this oil may aid inflammation caused from rheumatoid arthritis.
+In a massage blend, this oil may aid inflammation caused by rheumatoid arthritis.
 May help relieve a cough.
 Used in perfumes for men.
 Do not use internally, when pregnant, nor with children.

 Cedar Red – Juniperus virginiana